 “In esoteric number theory, the Threes indicate growth and progress, expansion beyond the reciprocal and sometimes claustrophobic give-and-take of the Twos.
 In this model, the 3 of Swords suggests a ‘no pain, no gain’ scenario, maybe a painful test or ‘trial by fire.’
 At its best, the 3 of Swords could be seen to break the impasse implied by the 2 of Swords.
 I also see this Three as more of a short-term trauma than a state of lingering distress; it may be debilitating while it lasts, but it’s not a permanent setback.
 In this sense, I often interpret it as nagging discomfort or anxiety rather than actual psychological or emotional heart failure.”

 Two of the RWS Sixes present another case in point; except for the rather morose 6 of Swords and the celebratory 6 of Wands, the RWS Sixes suggest something other than what the GD intended as their core meaning.
 The 6 of Cups was originally the “Lord of Pleasure” (“Beginning of wish, happiness, success or enjoyment”).
-It had absolutely nothing to do with “nostalgia,” although the two young people on the card have led to that misinterpretation – which Waite seemed to agree with although it was probably Smith’s contribution.
-The 6 of Pentacles was the “Lord of Material Success;” there was not a whiff of “charity” in it, although that is what the RWS image with its two beggars would have us believe.
+It had absolutely nothing to do with “nostalgia for childhood innocence” although the two young people on the card have led to that misinterpretation – which Waite seemed to agree with although it was probably Smith’s contribution.
+The 6 of Pentacles was the “Lord of Material Success;” there was not a whiff of “generosity and charity” in it, although that is what the RWS image with its two beggars would have us believe.
 I can live with the 6 of Swords, the “Lord of Earned Success,” since there is the idea of a “journey by water” buried in the GD literature, although I prefer to see it as “a mental voyage of discovery” that is about seeking new horizons.
 At least the GD interpretation of “success after anxiety and trouble” fits the rather downcast demeanor of the two passengers in the RWS boat.
-All things considered, though, I most appreciate the Thoth title of “Science.”
+All things considered, though, I most appreciate the Thoth title of “Science” since it implies the fruits of mental acuity.
 The 6 of Wands in GD parlance is the “Lord of Victory,” so I have no quarrel with the RWS rendering.

 There is one humorous note in all of this: the RWS 10 of Cups always cracks me up.
 I call it the “Ob-La-Di, Ob-La-Da” card because it looks just like Desmond and Molly Jones in their “home-sweet-home” with a couple of kids running in the yard.